sachaloeb/sachaloeb/README.md

 ## Hi there 👋

+I'm a Computer Science student passionate about exploring the world of **software development**, **Artificial Intelligence (AI)**, **Machine Learning (ML)**, and **data science**.
+Next, I'm expanding my knowledge into **Cybersecurity** to stay at the forefront of technology.

+With a strong foundation in these areas, I thrive on solving complex problems and developing innovative solutions.
+My academic journey allows me to dive into diverse projects, and I’m currently working on **StuddyBuddy**, an intelligent study planner tailored for computer science students.
+This project helps users manage their study schedules, track their progress, and receive personalized recommendations based on performance and deadlines.

+I'm always eager to learn and experiment with new technologies, whether it's improving algorithms, optimizing data workflows, or exploring emerging fields.
+I believe in constant growth, and I'm committed to refining my skills to make a meaningful impact.

+Let’s connect! 🤝
+Feel free to reach out if you'd like to collaborate, discuss ideas, or just share knowledge.
+I'm always up for a chat!

 <!--
 **sachaloeb/sachaloeb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.